The Solent Forum

 The Forum continues to have an ambition to promote recovery for both marine and coast ensuring the links between marine and the coastal margins and estuaries; the Solent Seascape Project is key to developing successful long term Solent nature recovery.
-The Forum and partners propose to:
+The Forum proposes to:

 The Solent Seascape Project is a partnership aiming to reconnect the Solent into a functioning and productive ecosystem for people, nature, and climate.
-It will bring together local stakeholders to develop and co-create a long-term seascape recovery plan that supports better management of existing Solent marine and coastal habitats.
-This piece of work will take place from 2023 to 2028.
+It brings together local stakeholders to develop and co-create a long-term seascape recovery plan that supports better management of existing Solent marine and coastal habitats.
+This project runs from 2023 to 2028.
 It will form an integral part of nature recovery for the Solent in the longer term, contributing to local priorities and delivering opportunities to improve nature.
+Part of the project is the development of a Solent Nature Data Portal and a Solent State of Nature Report.
+The Solent Forum is supporting this project.

 Local Nature Recovery Strategies (LNRS) were brought in under the Environment Act, 2021.
 Responsible Authorities (usually local authorities) are required to develop them and report on progress every five years.
-The first LNRS’ will be produced in 2024/5.
-They will initially focus on land (including the intertidal) including those terrestrial habitats in the 'coastal zone of influence' such as saline lagoons, coastal grazing marsh and wader roosting and feeding sites.
+They will initially focus on land (including the intertidal) and those terrestrial habitats in the 'coastal zone of influence' such as saline lagoons, coastal grazing marsh and wader roosting and feeding sites.

 The Solent's coast is covered by the Hampshire, Isle of Wight and West Sussex LNRS'.
 They include: